Cohabitation Agreements Lawyer Chicago

 There are a growing number of cases in which partners are having children out of wedlock.
-Cohabitation agreements, as well as any prenuptial and postnuptial agreements, are usually ineffective in dealing with children’s issues, custody, allocation of parental decision making, parenting time, visitation and child support.
-Pursuant to Illinois law, the Court retains jurisdiction at the time there is a dispute as to these issues regardless of what cohabitation agreement sets out.
+Cohabitation agreements are usually ineffective in dealing with children’s issues, custody, allocation of parental decision making, parenting time, visitation and child support.
+Pursuant to Illinois law, the Court retains jurisdiction at the time there is a dispute as to these issues regardless of what cohabitation agreements entail.
 In other words, the parents cannot waive the rights of future children.
 Nonetheless, the parties may set forth in the cohabitation agreement their intentions and desires regarding their children in the event that they are no longer partners.
 Ultimately, the Court allocates parenting time, parenting decision making and support of children in the children’s best interests pursuant to Statute.

 Is a cohabitation agreement strictly to protect parties’ assets and sort out financial responsibilities during a period of cohabitation?

 Under Illinois law, if partners do not have a cohabitation agreement, a party’s financial rights may not be recognized and/or protected.
-Therefore, if anyone is contemplating a long-term unmarried relationship, they should execute a cohabitation agreement that sets forth how claims or causes of action against each other in the event of a separation would be resolved, including a remedy for addressing future claims or causes of action, as well as their intent as to addressing any and all property rights that exist during the relationship.
+Therefore, if anyone is contemplating a long-term unmarried relationship, they should execute a cohabitation agreement that sets forth how claims or causes of action against each other in the event of a separation would be resolved, including a remedy for addressing future claims or causes of action, as well as their intent in addressing any and all property rights that exist during the relationship.
 Future causes of action that parties should consider when entering into a cohabitation agreement include, among other matters, property rights, alimony or maintenance claims, marriage, impeded marriages, children/adoption, custody/visitation actions, child support, trusts and other assets, probate rights, loss of consortium rights, insurance policies and other contractual rights.